 -

-Premature Birth: Babies may be born prematurely, increasing the risk of neonatal complications or death.
+Preterm Birth: Infants may be born prematurely, increasing the risk of neonatal complications and, in severe cases, mortality.

 -

-Low Birth Weight: Restricted blood flow and reduced nutrient delivery can result in low birth weight and slow fetal growth.
+Low Birth Weight: Reduced placental blood flow and limited nutrient delivery may result in low birth weight and restricted fetal growth.

 -

-Developmental Complications: Infants may experience developmental delays or health issues, including central nervous system disorders, congenital heart defects, and respiratory or digestive system complications.
+Developmental Complications: Newborns may face developmental delays or health conditions, including central nervous system disorders, congenital heart defects, and respiratory or digestive complications.

 The Importance of Antenatal Care

-Proper and timely prenatal care is essential in reducing the risks associated with a low-lying placenta.
-Many pregnancy complications caused by this condition could be prevented through early detection and ongoing medical supervision.
+Early and consistent antenatal care plays a crucial role in reducing the risks associated with a low-lying placenta.
+Many complications can be prevented or managed effectively through early diagnosis and close medical monitoring throughout pregnancy.

-Treatment may involve administering medications, lifestyle modifications, and clear guidance on activity restrictions to support a safe pregnancy.
+Treatment strategies may include medication, lifestyle adjustments, and clear guidance on physical activity restrictions to support a safe pregnancy.

-If a pregnant woman experiences unusual symptoms—such as vaginal bleeding or pelvic discomfort—or even if she simply wants to confirm a pregnancy, seeking prompt medical attention is strongly recommended.
+If a pregnant woman experiences unusual symptoms—such as vaginal bleeding, pelvic discomfort, or abdominal pain—or even if she simply wishes to confirm a pregnancy, seeking prompt medical attention is strongly advised.

-At the Women’s Center at Phyathai Sriracha Hospital, we offer high-quality, comprehensive care for women of all ages.
-Our dedicated team of experienced obstetricians and gynecologists—available from 7:30 AM daily—provides advanced diagnostic services, personalized treatment plans, and the option to consult with female physicians for added comfort and ease of communication.
+At the Women’s Center at Phyathai Sriracha Hospital, we provide comprehensive, high-quality care for women at every stage of life.
+Our experienced team of obstetricians and gynecologists—available daily from 7:30 AM—offers advanced diagnostic services, personalized treatment plans, and the option to consult with female physicians to enhance comfort and ease of communication.